Kaikōura: Banded dotterel

-Dark sky reserve
+Dark Sky Sanctuary

-A new initiative has been launched to apply for recognition as an international dark sky reserve in the Kaikōura area.
-This could reduce the problems that lighting causes for Hutton's shearwaters.
-The Kaikōura District Council has already modified streetlighting, to reduce the risk to the birds.
-In April 2022, the Mayor of Kaikōura said that the dark sky reserve initiative had the full support of the council, and would be a boost to tourist numbers, especially during the winter period.
+An initiative was launched in 2022 to achieve international recognition of a dark-sky preserve in the Kaikōura area.
+The intention was to reduce the problems that lighting causes for Hutton's shearwaters.
+The Kaikōura District Council had already modified streetlighting, to reduce the risk to the birds.
+In April 2022, the Mayor of Kaikōura said that the dark-sky reserve initiative had the full support of the council, and would be a boost to tourist numbers, especially during the winter period.
+The Kaikōura Dark Sky Trust applied to DarkSky International for designation of an International Dark Sky Sanctuary in August 2024, and the designation was announced on 11 September 2024.
+The sanctuary covers an area of 2,039 km2, representing around 98% of the Kaikōura District, excluding the Kaikōura township.
+The Trust plans to apply for the Kaikōura township to be recognised with international dark sky community status.